 In the modern world that we live in, going green is an important challenge for many companies across the globe.
-Some of the largest and most widely recognised companies are now realising that they must operate in a more responsible way.
-They must remain relevant and appeal to changing consumer behaviours that are seeking out good corporate citizenship.
+Some of the largest and most widely recognized companies are now realizing that they must operate in a more responsible way.
+They must remain relevant and appeal to changing consumer behaviors that are seeking out good corporate citizenship.
 Going green undoubtedly contributes to helping them appear socially responsible for playing their part in reducing their energy usage.
 It can also help them to reduce their energy costs alongside the many advantages of renewable energy.
 As a result, the number of companies that chose to use different types of renewable energy is increasing.

 Companies are now creating green targets that they want to meet within a certain timeframe.
 This demonstrates that many companies are now showing more consideration for the environment.
 Through their commitments to green initiatives, they provide a clear indication as to how they plan to alter their ways.

 At this moment in time, wind and solar energy are beginning to compete with fossil fuels when it comes to cost competitiveness.
 This has caused business owners and investors to take notice of the long-term impact that comes with using fossil fuels.
-As a result, the impact that they have had on the environment has been increasingly recognised at a corporate level and has since become an issue that many are eager to address.
+As a result, the impact that they have had on the environment has been increasingly recognized at a corporate level and has since become an issue that many are eager to address.

 Consequently, businesses are now starting to embrace renewable energy on a grand scale.
 Many of the largest companies in the world rely on manufacturing processes that require a significant amount of energy.
 Whereas they have been contributing to the problem of climate change the introduction of new technologies and accessible renewable energy have provided alternatives and altered their approach.

 An economy that uses the power of renewable energy is one that is better on so many levels.
 The decision to move across to green energy proves their commitment to making a difference.
 Large tech companies through to retailers are making a change.

 So let’s take a look at a selection of some of the companies that have switched to renewable energy.